 As a graduate student I partnered with the Tennessee Aquarium Conservation Institute (TNACI) to create an online reporting system whereby recreational anglers can inform biologists about when and where they caught their Lake Sturgeon.
 As this species is threatened or endangered in all but one state in the United States, anglers are requested to immediately release the fish after quickly photographing and estimating the size and weight of the fish.
 For more information on freshwater fish diversity in the Southeast, where aquatic diversity reaches its peak in the temperate world, please visit TNACI’s website.
 To learn more about iCaughtOne!, the Southeast’s Lake Sturgeon reporting system, visit icaughtone.org.

 As a non-game fisheries biologist I am interested in the ecology, taxonomy, distribution, and conservation of freshwater fishes and mollusks in the American Southeast.
 Along with my fellow researchers, I have collected voucher specimens of fish and mollusks across the state of Tennessee for the Etnier Ichthyological Collection and the Paul W. Parmalee Malacological Collection respectively, both housed at the University of Tennessee-Knoxville.

 I am also active in monitoring threatened and endangered fishes in the Tennessee River Valley, namely the Bluemask Darter (Etheostoma akatulo), the Sickle Darter (Percina williamsi), and the Tuxedo Darter (Etheostoma lemniscatum).

-Currently I am working with Gerald Dinkins, Curator of Malacology at UT-Knoxville's McClung Museum of Natural History and Culture, to create a poster entitled "The Extinct Freshwater Mussels of the American Southeast".
+I recently completed a project working with Gerald Dinkins, Curator of Malacology at UT-Knoxville's McClung Museum of Natural History and Culture, to create a poster entitled "The Extinct Freshwater Mussels of the American Southeast".
 My next photographic project is already underway.